-On The Table 2018 is platform developed by The Chicago Community Trust to engage residents in small conversations that build relationships and encourage action to benefit the public good.
+On The Table 2019 is platform developed by The Chicago Community Trust to engage residents in small conversations that build relationships and encourage action to benefit the public good.
 The Kennedy Forum uses this platform to engage thousands of people in conversations (ideally in small groups of about 8-12 people) about mental health and addiction in their community, workplace or home.
-The annual initiative combats stigma, generates new ideas and encourage action.
-Last year we generated more than 250 conversations across the state, and we hope you will join us this year.
+The annual initiative combats stigma, generates new ideas and encourages action.
+Last year we generated over 130 conversations across the state, and we hope you will join us this year.

-When: May 8, 2018 – or anytime you can gather.
-Note: May is Mental Health Month, and On the Table is a terrific opportunity to build on this nationwide awareness campaign!
+When: May 14, 2019 – or anytime you can gather.
+(Note: May is Mental Health Month, and On the Table is a terrific opportunity to build on this nationwide awareness campaign!)

 Where: Work, school, church, home – anywhere you like.

 Studies show the best way to eliminate stigma is to talk about experiences face-to-face.
-In 2017, nearly 80% of conversations hosted by The Kennedy Forum included someone with mental health or addiction experience.
+In 2018, nearly 80% of conversations hosted by The Kennedy Forum included someone with mental health or addiction experience.
 People walk away from these conversations energized to do more.
-98% of participants recommend this conversation to friends and colleagues and 94% of participants are likely to take action as a result of this conversation.
-A quote from an individual who participated last year:
+52% of participants feel more comfortable speaking about mental health and addiction with family members and friends.
+One in three participants reported a change in perspective.

 Action Steps: After the Conversation